Blog #1

 In this context there are many uses for JavaScript that add interactivity and functionality to a page.
 It could be used to conditionally hide or display content, or to add other dynamic properties that will change the HTML elements in some way (often upon some user-triggered “event” such as a mouse click or button press).
 From the client-side it can also 'fetch' data from a server which could then be parsed for use or display in the HTML document.

-And these are just front-end examples!
+Example of the 'fetch' API being used for a frontend requestAnd these are just front-end examples!
 In a back-end server-side context, JavaScript is used to write code that can listen for server requests and send responses accordingly.
 It is where you tell the server which database to use, and whether to create, read, update, or delete something (aka CRUD operations).
 It is used to “wire-up” a server and database, so to speak, which is why I like to think of it as the “electrician.”
 Developers love JavaScript because it allows us to write code for both the front-end and back-end using the same language.

-JavaScript Code example.
-Solution to the infamous FizzBuzz interview question.
-Example JavaScript code; a solution to the infamous "FizzBuzz" interview question
+Example JavaScript code; a solution to the infamous "FizzBuzz" interview questionFinal Thoughts

 Today we have seen the reasons why I consider HTML, CSS, and JavaScript to be the “Holy Trinity of Web Development”.
 We have HTML for organizing and structuring our content, CSS for styling the HTML, and JavaScript for adding behavior, functionality, and interactivity.
 These 3 languages alone are responsible for the overwhelming majority of websites on the internet today.
 In fact, it is fair to say that close to 100% of websites rely on HTML, over 96% of all websites use CSS, and over 97% of all websites use JavaScript for client-side programming.
 You'd be hard pressed to get a job as a web developer without understanding these three technologies and how they work together.
 I sincerely hope you have enjoyed today's article and have gained some high-level insight into the world of web development.
 If you would like to learn more I encourage you to check out the free resources I have shared below (and the others I have linked throughout the article).
 Also, be sure to checkout the @DevLimiter Youtube channel for future additional web development related content.